WeAreSeismica/tex2jats/README.md

 - `proof_metadata.jats`
 - `proof_credits.jats`
 - `proof_galley.xml`
-- `proof_tab1.tex` if you have one table (see point (5))
+- `proof_tab1.tex` if you have one table (see point (5)), and one similar file per table
 - `proof_tab1.xml`
 You will then work with the XML galley only (`proof_galley.xml`).
 Other files are only here for correction if needed.

 4) How to view the XML galley?
 To my knowledge, there is no open-source and easy-to-use tool, so the best way is to open it with a text editor.
 You will be able to view the galley before publishing on OJS.
 If you open it with a web browser, it will show something ugly (JATS XML differs from web XML).

 5) If there are **TABLES** in your TeX galley, tex2xml.sh will export two files for each table: tabxx.tex and tabxx.xml, xx ranging from 1 to the total number of arrays present in the article.
 For each table:
     1) translate the tabxx.tex to HTML with https://tableconvert.com/latex-to-html
     2) copy the HTML code  in the XML table file `tabxx.xml`, where indicated
     3)  replace the wrong table code in the XML galley `proof_galley.xml` with the updated `tabxx.xml`.
 In the XML galley, tables are under a `boxed-text` environnement.